artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

 **SOLUTION:**
 In general, we do not include solutions for the exercises in this repository; however, in this exercise, we exceptionally show next partial solutions for items b, d and e as an example.
 In case you want to obtain the remaining solutions, please contact ```dani02@ucm.es```.

 *b.
-Draw the timing diagram for the second iteration of the loop.*
+Draw the pipeline diagram for the second iteration of the loop.*

 <p align="center">
   <img src="Images/Ex5-b.png" width=90% height=90%>